 We have not been able to obtain an analytical relationship between $F$ and $\eta_\mathrm{ind}$.
 However, numerically we observe that the fidelity obeys an approximate relation

-as shown in Fig.\ref{fig:x_series}, where $c$ is a fitting parameter.
+as shown in Fig. 2, where $c$ is a fitting parameter.
 According to this relation, the approximation can achieve high fidelity for $N_\te{cut}$ much smaller than $N$ unless $\eta_\mathrm{ind}$ is close to 1.
-In Fig.\ref{fig:x_series} we show the approximation for various $N_\te{cut}$.
+In Fig. 2 we show the approximation for various $N_\te{cut}$.
 We see that the fidelity is above 0.9 even for a modest $N_\te{cut}=3$ approximation with $\eta_\te{ind}$ as large as 0.9.
-We note that this is $2^{N-3}$ times faster than a calculation of ideal GBS.

-Another observation is that for a given GBS set up, when the total number of photons of an output pattern increases while the order of an approximation $N_\te{cut}$ is fixed, the fidelity of the $P_\te{approx}$ only decreases linearly or even more slowly.
-For the example shown in Fig.\ref{fig:n_series}, we use $P_\te{approx}(N_\te{cut}=2)$ to approximate the output patterns for a total number of photons $N$, from 3 to 9.
-While the exact calculation of these output patterns requires an exponential increase in computational time, the fidelity of the approximation $P_\te{approx}(N_\te{cut}=2)$ does not decrease exponentially.
-Instead, it decreases linearly.
-At a particular $N$, the rate of decrease eases.
-Such trade-off between fidelity and computational time shows the effectiveness of this approximation method.
+Another observation is that for a given GBS setup, when the total number of photons of an output pattern increases while the order of an approximation $N_\te{cut}$ is fixed, the fidelity of the $P_\te{approx}$ only decreases linearly or even more slowly.
+For the example shown in Fig. 3, we use $P_\te{approx} $ with $ N_\te{cut}=2$ to approximate the output patterns for a total number of photons $N$, from 3 to 9.
+While the exact calculation of these output patterns requires an exponential increase in computational time, the fidelity of the approximation $P_\te{approx}$ decreases linearly, instead of exponentially.
+The rate of decrease in fact appears to ease as $N$ increases. \bc{Performing a linear extrapolation of the data for $N<8$ to $ N = 50 $, we expect a fidelity of about $ 90 \% $, which is likely to be an underestimate as the data has some evidence of reducing in gradient with $N$. } This relation between fidelity and computational time again shows the effectiveness of this approximation method.

 For GBS with threshold detectors, partial distinguishability does not affect quantum supremacy directly because the main exponential contribution to the complexity comes from the number of elements to be calculated, which is $2^N$.
 Partial distinguishability only reduces the complexity of calculating one element from $O(N^3)$ to $O(N)$, by converting calculation of the determinant to multiplication as shown in Eq.(\ref{tor_dis}).
-We note that if we let $\eta_\mathrm{ind}\approx 0$ such that all photons are almost distinguishable, the computational complexity is still exponential because the number of elements is still $2^N$ which is established as the proof for exponential complexity for GBS with threshold detectors.
-But clearly the sampling method for $P_{\mathrm{sim}}(\mathbf{s},\varepsilon)$ can be used in this case as well.
+We note that if we let $\eta_\mathrm{ind}\approx 0$ such that all photons are almost distinguishable, the computational complexity is still exponential because the number of elements is still $2^N$ which is established as the proof for exponential complexity \bc{of calculating probability for a particular output in GBS with threshold detectors.
+But as we have seen above, the sampling method for $P_{\mathrm{sim}}(\mathbf{s},\varepsilon)$ can be used to efficiently sample the distribution in this limit. }